 Science-based, global product development strategy and planning

-- Assist in innovative product classification and development plans
+- Assist in innovative product qualification/classification and regulatory development plans

-- Develop roadmaps towards international market approvals (EU, US, Australasia, South America)
+- Develop roadmaps towards international market approvals (EU, UK, US, Australasia, South America)

-- Advise on/conduct regulatory bodies strategic, and product development meetings (Notified Bodies, EU Competent Authorities, FDA)
+- Advise on/conduct regulatory bodies strategic and product development meetings (Notified Bodies, EU Competent Authorities, Food and Drug Administration)

-- Assist with risks analysis and risk management plan, including fulfilment of requirements for usability
+- Assist with risk analysis and risk management plan, including fulfilment of requirements for usability

-- Develop and submit regulatory files (EU CE mark Technical File, US 510k & PMA, De novo Canada, Australasia, South America)
+- Develop and submit regulatory files (EU CE and UKCA mark Technical File, US 510(k), PMA and De Novo, Canada, Australasia, South America)